 Learn more about the 2019 celebration, sign up as a participant and download your free materials.

-Celebrating Drinking Water Week is an easy way to educate the public, connect with the community, and promote employee morale.
-Too often, water utilities receive publicity only when something bad happens - a water main breaks in the middle of rush hour or you have to raise your rates, again.
-Drinking Water Week celebrations give you an opportunity for some positive communication.
-AWWA has compiled a toolkit for utilities to use to reach out to your employees, your customers, and your community.
+Celebrating Drinking Water Week is an easy way to educate the public, connect with the community and promote employee morale.
+AWWA has compiled some ideas for utilities to use to reach out to employees, customers and the community.

-For more than 35 years the American Water Works Association has celebrated Drinking Water Week with its members.
-In 1988, AWWA brought the event to the attention of our government and formed a coalition along with the League of Women Voters, the Association of State Drinking Water Administrators, and the US Environmental Protection Agency.
-Rep. Robert Roe and Sen. Dennis DeConcini subsequently sponsored a resolution to name the first week of May as Drinking Water Week, and an information kit was distributed to the media and to more than 10,000 utilities.
-Willard Scott, the Today Show weatherman, was featured in public service announcements aired between May 2 and 8.
-The week-long observance was declared in a joint congressional resolution and signed by then President Ronald Reagan.
+In 1988, AWWA brought Drinking Water Week to the attention of our government and formed a coalition along with the League of Women Voters, the Association of State Drinking Water Administrators, and the US Environmental Protection Agency.
+Rep. Robert Roe and Sen. Dennis DeConcini subsequently sponsored a resolution to name the first week of May as Drinking Water Week, and the week-long observance was declared in a joint congressional resolution signed by then President Ronald Reagan.